ferreiracamilo/hrsNtaskRegistrySalesforceAutomationTesting/README.md

 1. Test data for forms

 In regards the tech stack used:
-1.Selenium
-2.TestNG
+1. Selenium
+2. TestNG
-3.Page Object Model
+3. Page Object Model
-4.Page Factory
+4. Page Factory
-5.Maven
-6.Java
+5. Maven
+6. Java

 Possibilities:

-5.It may be implemented in the near future cucumber 6.It may be implemented logs, improvements in reporting and screenshot in the near future
+5. It may be implemented in the near future cucumber
+6. It may be implemented logs, improvements in reporting and screenshot in the near future

 Status:
 Still in progress (you may see some test cases still be developed in selenium), apart of that if you see enabled property in test cases feel free to erase was just for checking out individual executions.